juliagviu/perceived_gloss_wsl/README.md

 python render.py -o OUTPUTNAME
 ```

 If everything works without errors, the images are saved in `OUTPUTNAME_renders_fixed_color`.
-You will also get a `OUTPUTNAME_analytic_materials_fixed_color.csv` with the logg of the parametres used during rendering for each image.
-You can use the scrip `exr2png.py` to get the inmages in Low Dynamic Range (LDR):
+You will also get a file `OUTPUTNAME_analytic_materials_fixed_color.csv` with the log of the parameters used during rendering for each image.
+You can use the script `exr2png.py` to get the images in Low Dynamic Range (LDR):

 ```
 python exr2png.py -i OUTPUTNAME_renders_fixed_color/*.exr -l True -o ldr_images